AsteroidHost/docs-v2/docs/Understanding the Panel/splitter.md

 ---

 # Split Tab
 The eleventh tab on the top navigation bar.
 It is where you manage your Server Splitter.
+This is no longer available.

 ---